nikhil-sethi/multi-diffbot/README.md

 For the local planner, the packages is configured to use the `teb_local_planner` This has additional benefits over the basic ROSTrajectoryPlanner, as it allows the robot to move back- as well as forward.
 For more info, please check out the [teb_local_planner Wiki here](http://wiki.ros.org/teb_local_planner).

-> **NOTE:** You might need to install the TEB local planner if you don't have it.
+> **NOTE:** While rosdep should take care of dependencies, you might need to install the TEB local planner manually.
 You can do this using `sudo apt-get install ros-noetic-teb-local-planner`